webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Warhorse.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/300-500-Gp
-title: Warhorse
-collection: Equipment
-kind: Compendium
 ---

 ## Warhorse

 >A horse trained to be calm during the noise and action of combat, used either as a mount or to pull a vehicle such as a chariot.
 > **Options :** Fantasy, Utility Gear
 > **Value :** 300-500 Gp